nramira/movie_category_clf/README.md

 ---

 ## 🧪 Results
-The training pipeline prints evaluation metrics such as Hamming Loss and Macro F1-score.
+The training pipeline prints evaluation metrics such as Hamming Loss and Jaccard Score.
 The best-performing model is persisted and used by the Flask app for predictions.